 Complaint #2: You can’t make any money

 I recently read a review from a uTester that he had reported 87 bugs but he only was paid for 16 of them.
 The other 71 bugs were rejected.
 He felt that bugs were intentionally rejected in order to avoid paying the testers.
 He’s not the only one to complain that testers are not adequately compensated for their efforts.
 Fortunately it is because of a few misconceptions.

 Testers need to understand the uTest bug payment model.
-Customers pay uTest a flat fee for each test cycle.
+Customers pay uTest a set price for an agreed upon amount of work.
 It is up to the customer to accept or reject the bugs reported by the testers. uTest then pays the testers for the bugs (and other work) the customer accepted.
 Since the customer pays a flat fee no matter how many bugs are reported or accepted, they have no financial incentive to reject individual bugs.
 Bugs are rejected for valid reasons, not to avoid paying for them.

 The other important point is testers are not paid for their efforts (there are some exceptions), they are paid primarily for the value they provide.
 Testers who provide the customer with high-value bugs make a lot of money.
 Testers who report low-value or “junk” bugs make very little money.

 The bottom line is good testers can make good money working at uTest.
 Poor testers will be frustrated.

 uTest is not a scam.
 It is a legitimate company and an amazing one at that.
 While uTest is not perfect, most criticisms can be answered if you look at the entire situation objectively.